The ‘audio earrings’ Kamala Harris didn’t wear during the debate barely even exist

 It is possible for someone to win a debate simply by being better prepared and staying on message.

-With even admitting that Vice President Kamala Harris won Tuesday night’s presidential debate, some supporters of former president Donald Trump are desperately seeking crumbs of comfort.
+With even Fox News and senior Republican figures admitting that Vice President Kamala Harris won Tuesday night’s presidential debate, some supporters of former president Donald Trump are desperately seeking crumbs of comfort.
 Cue the predictable conspiracy theories.

 A frequent refrain that has emerged from conservatives (but curiously, not Democrats) over the last decade or so is that their guy's opponent was wearing an earpiece during debates.
-These baseless accusations were slung at , at and at .
+These baseless accusations were slung at President Joe Biden in 2020, at Hillary Clinton in 2016 and at Barack Obama in 2012.
 The theory was debunked on each occasion.

 In Harris’ case, conspiracy theorists have claimed on X and other social media platforms that her earrings had earpieces built in.
 In search of an earpiece that resembles pearl studs, these sore losers declared Harris was using Nova's H1 Audio Earrings.

 The earrings are said to have directional sound that remains audible only to the wearer.
-Per their , they "are placed on the earlobes and project the sound from inside the pearl straight into your ear canal."
-Sure, they like the pearl earrings Harris wore on stage but they're not the same.
-Style bloggers have already the pair of Tiffany earrings Harris wore to the debate and at previous events (as well as noting that she has worn a chain from the same collection).
+Per their Kickstarter page, they "are placed on the earlobes and project the sound from inside the pearl straight into your ear canal."
+Sure, they look a little like the pearl earrings Harris wore on stage but they're not the same.
+Style bloggers have already identified the pair of Tiffany earrings Harris wore to the debate and at previous events (as well as noting that she has worn a chain from the same collection).

 The main trouble is that the Nova H1 Audio Earrings barely exist.

-As pointed out, the device was part of a Kickstarter project that faded into the ether.
+As Newsweek pointed out, the device was part of a Kickstarter project that faded into the ether.
 The earrings aren’t available to buy anywhere online and never have been.
 Nova Products, the company behind the campaign, hasn’t logged into Kickstarter since May 2023, and backers have posted on the page asking for a status update on the earrings they were supposed to receive in exchange for their pledge.

-The URL for as listed on Kickstarter, now redirects to that of another company, Icebach Sound Solutions. showcases a pair of audio earrings with a different design and, in the wake of the debate, a message stating "special edition for presidential debates — soon available to everyone" was added to the site sometime between and ET, according to caches on The Wayback Machine.
+The URL for Nova Products’ website, as listed on Kickstarter, now redirects to that of another company, Icebach Sound Solutions.
+That website showcases a pair of audio earrings with a different design and, in the wake of the debate, a message stating "special edition for presidential debates — soon available to everyone" was added to the site sometime between 7AM and 11:25AM ET, according to caches on The Wayback Machine.
 That presumably tongue-in-cheek claim added links to the CES 2025 website.

 Both Icebach and Nova's website's list their domain registrar as one Stephan Berendsen of BBG Entertainment GmbH, an apparent mobile games developer based in Germany.
 What such a company has to do with audio products or the US presidential election remains a mystery, but we've reached out to BBG — as well as the Harris campaign — for comment.